 Health Risks Associated with Mold Exposure in Residential Properties

-People who already have weak immune systems or lung problems are more likely to be affected by these harmful health effects.
-Mold contact that lasts for a long time has been linked to more serious health problems, such as infections and long-term sinusitis.
+This is more likely to happen to people who already have weak immune systems or lung issues.
+Long-term exposure to mold has been linked to more serious health problems, such as infections and chronic sinuses.

 If mold problems aren’t properly reported or fixed, it could lead to legal problems and lower property values.
 So, taking care of health issues linked to mold is essential for anyone in Texas trying to sell a house that has mold in it.